Subject areas:

 INSTRUCTIONS:

-• Apply to King’s College London for a full-time MPhil/PhD degree programme with a 2024-25 start date (i.e., from 1 October 2024) using the King’s online admissions application system – King’s Apply*.
-Please upload all necessary supporting materials by this stage where possible and ensure that you submit your admissions application by 2nd January 2024!
-Refer to Step 2 for further guidance on supporting documentation.
+- Submit an application to King’s College London for a full-time MPhil/PhD degree programme with a 2026-27 start date (i.e., from 1 October 2026) using the King’s online admissions application system – King’s Apply*

-*If you have already applied for admissions but deferred entry to 2024/25, you must update your online admissions application to include the code 2425-KCSC in the funding section of your application, as instructed above.
-The same deadline of 2 January 2024 at 23:59 UK time applies.
+*If you have already applied for admissions but deferred entry to 2026-27, you must update your online admissions application to include the code 2627-KCSC in the funding section of your application, as instructed above.
+The same deadline of 1 January 2026 at 23:59 UK time applies.

 Ensure that you have submitted all the required supporting documentation as part of your online Admissions application, to include:

-• If applicable, you may also be required to provide a personal statement, writing sample and/or research proposal.
-Requirements vary between programmes so please refer to the online prospectus and admissions application for guidance about all necessary documentation.
+- Additional documents (if applicable): you may also be required to provide a personal statement, writing sample and/or research proposal.
+Requirements vary between programmes so please refer to the online prospectus and admissions application for specific guidance

 To add any outstanding material, simply log back into your online admissions application and upload the relevant documentation.
 If you experience any problems with this, please contact the admissions team via the messaging section of your application.

 PLEASE BE AWARE that material from your admissions application will be extracted and used as part of the assessment/selection process.
-As part of the standard admissions process, you may be contacted about missing material/documents, however, this is not guaranteed, and it is your responsibility to ensure that all the relevant information and supporting materials are provided in time.
+As part of the standard admissions process, you may be contacted about missing material/documents so please ensure you log in to King's Apply regularly to check for any messages that the Admissions team send you, however this is not guaranteed, and it is your responsibility to ensure that all the relevant information and supporting materials are provided in time.
 Applications that are incomplete by the given deadline will not be considered.

 STEP 3: Submit a separate application to the CSC:

-• If you are selected for nomination by King’s for our K-CSC awards, we will issue you with a ‘Confirmation of Nomination’ letter by 8 March 2024.
-Please use this letter alongside your admissions offer letter to apply separately to the CSC via their application channels.
+- If you are selected for nomination by King’s for our K-CSC awards, we aim to issue you with a ‘Confirmation of Nomination’ letter on or just after 9 March 2026.
+Please use this letter alongside your admissions offer letter to apply separately to the CSC.
+Note that you must apply to the CSC’s ‘Collaborative channel’ NOT the ‘personal channel’.

 APPLICANTS WHO FAIL TO APPLY AS INSTRUCTED WILL NOT BE ELIGIBLE FOR CONSIDERATION.